 Tip: If you want to ensure the legumes are soft (for a dip, for example), add a small amount of baking soda to the cooking water.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Hülsenfrüchte: Liste und Besonderheiten der verschiedenen Sortenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Hülsenfrüchte: Liste und Besonderheiten der verschiedenen Sortenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?